-Most grants and Federal Work-Study funds are only available to students who demonstrate financial need.
-The Federal Work-Study program helps students earn money for school expenses by working on campus part-time..
+Grants and Federal Work-Study - Most funds are only available to students who demonstrate financial need.
+The Federal Work-Study program helps students earn money for school expenses by working on campus part-time.

-Student loans are available to students with or without financial need, but you must file a FAFSA.
-There is no credit check, but you must meet the General Eligibility Requirements.
+Student loans - Funds are available to students with or without financial need, but you must file a FAFSA.
+A credit check is not required, but you must meet the General Eligibility Requirements.
 Students who show financial need may qualify for a Subsidized Stafford Loan, which is interest-free during school for students who meet the enrollment criteria.
 The Unsubsidized Stafford Loan does not require financial need, but it is not interest-free during school.

 1. Review the General Eligibility Requirements.